akalmykov/wp-content-copy-protection/readme.txt

 = What is the difference between the free version and the pro version? =

-The pro version includes super aggressive image protection (making it near impossible for a user to copy/steal your images), Prt Sc (print screen) deterrent agent, optional alert message for right click, RSS feed protection against content scraping software/autoblogs and much, much more!
+The pro version includes super aggressive image protection (making it near impossible for a user to copy/steal your images using advanced masking), Prt Sc (print screen) deterrent agent, optional alert message for right click, Javascript validation with idle redirect, removed all RSS feeds instances to counter content scraping software/autoblogs and much, much more!
 See our features above.

 = Why did you remove the iframe breaker? =